 HSA + 401(k): Fuel your future

 It’s fun to dream about your future and the lifestyle you want once you retire.
 But the real question is: How will you pay for it?
-Studies show that a couple can expect to spend $296,000 on health care in retirement,1 and those costs could put a dent in your retirement budget.
+Studies show that a couple can expect to spend $351,000 on health care in retirement,1 and those costs could put a dent in your retirement budget.
 Proactively saving for retirement health care expenses now could help you be prepared.

 Planning for retirement: Two is better than one

-To help you get your finances on track with your goals, consider a strategy of saving into not only one, but two tax advantaged accounts: A 401(k) account and a Health Savings Account (HSA).
+To help you get your finances on track with your goals, consider a strategy of saving into not only one, but two tax advantaged2 accounts: A 401(k) account and a Health Savings Account(HSA).

-An HSA and 401(k) both offer tax savings that allow the money you contribute to each account to grow tax-free to help increase your savings over time.
+An HSA and 401(k) both offer potential tax savings that allow the money you contribute to each account to grow tax-free to help increase your savings over time.
 But the key to this “two is better than one” strategy is understanding how these valuable benefits can work together to help your money go even further to support your retirement needs.

 man and women hugging and laughing